What is a Smoke Vent AOV (Automatic Opening Vent)?

 What maintenance is needed for smoke vents?

-Every smoke vent AOV should be subjected to regular testing to ensure they operate correctly.
+Every smoke vent should be subjected to regular testing to ensure they operate correctly.
 They should also be subject to specialist service and maintenance checks at least once per year in accordance with BS9999 and BS7346.

 Teal Products have an established partner network of services providers across the UK who can support all of your installation, testing and maintenance requirements.